sabresaurus/Sidekick/README.md

 ### Current requests:
-**GetHierarchy** - Fetches a list of scenes with the hierarchy of transforms inside them **GetGameObject** - Fetches a list of components given a fully qualified path to a game object **SetVariable** - Sets a field or property given an Object's instance ID and a value **InvokeMethod** - Fires a method given an instance ID, method name and any parameters
+**GetHierarchy** - Fetches a list of scenes with the hierarchy of transforms inside them

+**GetGameObject** - Fetches a list of components given a fully qualified path to a game object

+**SetVariable** - Sets a field or property given an Object's instance ID and a value

+**InvokeMethod** - Fires a method given an instance ID, method name and any parameters

 ## Editor Inspector

 ## Remote Inspector

+### Note on Code Stripping

+Note that Sidekick heavily uses reflection which relies on signatures being present in the remote assembly.
+For example if none of your code uses the background color property on a Camera component then that property may be stripped out at build time to keep build times and sizes down.
+In this case if you wanted to try changing the camera background color using Sidekick, then reflection would not be able to find the property (because it doesn't exist).
+IL2CPP backend builds do bytecode stripping by default ([details here](https://docs.unity3d.com/Manual/IL2CPP-BytecodeStripping.html)), but by creating one or more link.xml files in Assets we can define components that shouldn't have stripping enabled.
+If you have any issues with missing fields/properties then try creating a link.xml file as outlined in the Unity Docs link.

 # Installation